-After the experiment is conducted we will analyze the data to see what elements of the gestures are causing variation among the affective responses of the participants.
-We want to discover how the kinematic and contextual elements of the gestures influence the level of emotional impact they have on participants.
-The simplest way to analyze our gesture data would be to plot certain aspects of the gestures’ motion (velocity, acceleration, jerk, Quantity of Motion, TSR size, etc...) against the participant’s affective responses and analyze how valence and arousal are influenced by those variables.
-Other analytical methods such as pearson’s correlation could tell us how different variables are linearly related to valence and arousal.
-Finally, we could use an exploratory factor analysis to determine which gestures are grouped together and then find what kinematic and contextual elements they share to determine how those elements influence participant’s affective responses.
-We chose to initially perform an exploratory factor analysis to discover the underlying factors of the gestures that influence participants, and then to analyze the kinematic qualities of those gestures to determine what specifically those factors are.
+After the experiment was conducted, we analyzed the data to see which elements of the gestures were causing variation among the affective responses of the participants.
+We wanted to discover how the kinematic and contextual elements of the gestures influenced the level of emotional impact they had on participants.
+The simplest way to analyze our gesture data would have been to plot certain aspects of the gestures’ motion (velocity, acceleration, jerk, Quantity of Motion, TSR size, etc...) against the participant’s affective responses and analyze how valence and arousal are influenced by those variables.
+Other analytical methods such as Pearson’s correlation could have told us how different variables are linearly related to valence and arousal.
+Finally, we used a principle components analysis to determine which gestures are grouped together and then found what kinematic and contextual elements they share to determine how those elements influence participant’s affective responses.